 National Plans of Action for Decent Work and Decent Work Country Programmes

-Countries, including Pakistan, define their Decent Work Objectives in National Plans of Action for Decent Work (NPADW) that align with national development frameworks and international commitments, such as international labour standards (ILS) and the Millennium Development Goals (MDGs).
+Countries, including Pakistan, define their Decent Work Objectives in National Plans of Action for Decent Work (NPADW) that align with national development frameworks and international commitments, such as international labour standards (ILS) and the Sustainable Development Goals (SDGs).
 The ILO identifies specific areas for its support from the NPADW which are then articulated in integrated Decent Work Country Programmes developed in consultation with ILO constituents.

 Decent Work Country Programmes are the main platform for delivery of ILO support to countries and in addition to promoting decent work they organise ILO knowledge, instruments, advocacy and cooperation at the service of tripartite constituents in a results-based framework within the fields of comparative advantage of the Organization.
 Tripartism and social dialogue are central to the planning and implementation of DWCPs.